shinyzhu/azureselected/content/cloud-advocate/deploy-javaee-to-azure-1.md

 ---
 type: post
-title: '部属 Java EE 应用到Azure: 第 1 部分'
+title: '部属 Java EE 应用到 Azure: 第 1 部分'
 description: 'There are a multitude of options for cloud based application development ranging from traditional IaaS (Infrastructure-as-a-Service), PaaS (Platform-as-a-Service) and CaaS (Containers-as-a-Service) all the way to Kubernetes and Serverless (and probably some more which I might be missing!).
 Think of it as a spectrum rather than a “one size fits all model”, with each option having its pros and cons.
 Ultimately, every scenario is unique and the final choice is driven by requirements — but its always good to know that you have “choices” at your disposal!'
 tags: ['Java EE', 'Azure', 'IaaS', 'Cloud Computing', 'Database']
 author: 'Abhishek Gupta'